sundeeppothula1993/ARTML/contact.md

   <div class="contactContent">

-    <p>I am Graduate student in Industrial Engineering with Data Science emphasis at University of Toronto.
+I am Graduate student in Industrial Engineering with Data Science emphasis at University of Toronto.
 Currently exploring Real-time Learning solutions for different Business problems.
 Any questions?
 Shoot me an email at sundeeppothula@gmail.com and I shall get back to you asap!
 Also, we are looking to expand the artml team, contact me if you are interested.

 Happy Learning!